-- 3 Only individual competitions are taken into account for a championship for juniors.
-Adjudication is done separately for female juniors and male juniors. - 4 Each female or male junior can be appointed in team competitions (MONK and team event) in the common class (seniors). - 5 It is forbidden for juniors to start in two classes in individual competitions, if the championship takes place at the same time. - 6 For a complete programme, the championships programme should contain the following events for female and male juniors: - Competition No. 1: M course - Competition No. 2: 5-Point course - Competition No. 3: Star competition - Competition No. 4: Parallel course - 7 Junior competitors will start during the men's and women's events, but are ranked separately.
+- 1. The rules for juniors are the same as for the common class in principle.
+Different rules are as follows. - 2.
+Each national federation will be represented by a junior team consisting of 1 team manager, 5 female juniors, 5 male juniors and 1 trainer.
+Three female juniors and three male juniors respectively can compete for each nation in the individual events. - 3.
+In a junior championship only individual competitions in the categories female and male juniors will be evaluated.
+A junior MONK Mixed Team as an own category is allowed. - 4.
+Each female or male junior can be appointed in team competitions (MONK and team event) in the common class (seniors).
+Juniors which started in a junior MONK mixed team can't start in the category seniors. - 5.
+It is forbidden for juniors to start in two classes in individual competitions, if the championship takes place at the same time. - 6.
+For a complete programme, the championships programme should contain the following events for female and male juniors:

+Competition No. 1: M course

+Competition No. 2: 5-Point course

+Competition No. 3: Star competition

+Competition No. 4: Parallel course

+- 7. Junior competitors will start during the men's and women's events, but are ranked separately.
 Apart from the individual ranking in this category, a combined ranking of the results of all the individual events will be done.
-The title of Champion can not be awarded in this combined category, and the results are not taken into account for the ranking of overall national results. - 8 The entry fees for juniors will be 50% of that for other competitors.
+The title of Champion can not be awarded in this combined category, and the results are not taken into account for the ranking of overall national results. - 8.
+The entry fees for juniors will be 50% of that for other competitors.